rebassjs/rebass/README.md

 where presentational components are the only ones that encapsulate styles and contain no application logic, and container components do not contain any styles or DOM markup and handle all the application logic.

-Rebass only contains presentaional components, which means controlling things like progressive disclosure mechanisms or dropdown menus should be handled at a higher level in container components.
+Rebass only contains presentational components, which means controlling things like progressive disclosure mechanisms or dropdown menus should be handled at a higher level in container components.
 Therefore, Rebass itself does not require any client-side JavaScript,